orsonteodoro/muslx32/README.md

 # muslx32
 This is an unofficial muslx32 (musl libc and x32 ABI) overlay for Gentoo Linux

+### About the muslx32 profile

 This profile uses a 64-bit linux kernel with x32 abi compatibility.
 All of the userland libraries and programs are built as native x32 ABI without duplicate 64-bit and 32-bit versions (a.k.a. multilib).
+The profile contains patches that fix x32 problems and musl problems.
+Other overlays seperate them but in this overlay, we combine them.

 ### Current goals

-Getting popular packages and necessary developer tools working on the platform/profile for widespread adoption.
+The current go is trying to get popular packages and necessary developer tools working on the platform/profile for widespread adoption.

 ### Why musl and x32 and Gentoo?